Winder, Georgia: National Register of Historic Places

-The county courthouse in Winder was built in 1920, and is listed under the National Register of Historic Places.
+The Barrow County Courthouse in Winder was built in 1920, and is listed under the National Register of Historic Places.

-Museums
+Barrow County Museum

-The Barrow County Museum is located in the old Barrow County Jail, built around 1915.
-It features a hanging tower and jail cells.
+The Barrow County Museum holds artifacts of Barrow County.
+It is the home of the Barrow County Historical Society.
+The museum located in the old Barrow County Jail.

 Education

 Public schools

-Public schools are part of the Barrow County School District and include Winder-Barrow High School.
+Public schools are part of the Barrow County School District.
 The district consists of eight elementary schools, four middle schools, and two high schools.
 The district has 610 full-time teachers and over 9,362 students.

+Northern portions of Winder are assigned to Winder-Barrow High School, while southern portions are zoned to Apalachee High School.
+The majority of AHS-zoned parts of Winder are in the zones of Kennedy Elementary School and Westside Middle School, with one section in the zones of Bethlehem Elementary School and Haymon-Morris Middle School.
+Elementary schools with attendance boundaries covering the WBHS part include Winder Elementary School, County Line Elementary School, and Holsenbeck Elementary School.
+Richard B. Russell Middle School is in Winder, in the Winder-Barrow feeder zone.

+The Arts and Innovation Magnet Program is in Wilder.

-The following is a list of schools featured in Winder.
+The following is a list of schools featured in the Winder area.